Matt-A-Bennett/vim-surround-funk/README.md

 the command:

 ```
-sf: Where the name of the function (e.g. outerfunc) is a standard Vim word.
+sf : Where the name of the function (e.g. outerfunc) is a standard Vim word.

    **********               *
 np.outerfunc(innerfunc(arg1))
    ^^^^^^^^^^               ^